evanlow/edaflow/docs/source/index.rst

    :target: https://github.com/evanlow/edaflow/blob/main/LICENSE
    :alt: License

-A comprehensive Python package for streamlined exploratory data analysis (EDA) workflows.
+edaflow is a Python package designed to streamline exploratory data analysis (EDA) workflows.
+It provides 16 comprehensive functions that cover the essential steps of data exploration, from missing data analysis to advanced visualizations and computer vision dataset assessment.

-**edaflow** simplifies and accelerates the EDA process by providing a collection of 15 powerful functions for data scientists and analysts.
-The package integrates popular data science libraries to create a cohesive workflow for data exploration, visualization, and preprocessing - now including computer vision datasets.
+**edaflow** simplifies and accelerates the EDA process by providing a collection of 16 powerful functions for data scientists and analysts.
+The package integrates popular data science libraries to create a cohesive workflow for data exploration, visualization, and preprocessing - now including computer vision datasets and quality assessment.

 🎯 **Key Features**
 -------------------